jamesshore/quixote/CONTRIBUTING.md

 Value classes are usually less than 100 lines long.
 The logic required isn't very complex.
 Find them in the [`src/values`](src/values) folder.

+## Merging GitHub Pull Requests

+For use by the project maintainer.

+1. Start from clean (integrated) dev branch.
+2. Merge pull request into dev branch using `git pull` line listed under the "command line instructions" link at the bottom of the pull request conversation thread.
+3. Revise and make additional commits as needed.
+4. Credit contributor at bottom of README.md
+5. Run `./integrate.sh` to integrate dev branch into master branch.
+6. Close pull request.
+Include a comment saying which version will include the result.

 ## Release Process

 For use by the project maintainer.